enlyze/drone-gke/DOCS.md

     settings:
       verbose: true
       # ...

-# Drone 0.8
----
-pipeline:
-  # ...
-  deploy:
-    image: docker.pliro.enlyze.com/enlyze/drone-sops-gke
-    verbose: true
-    # ...
 ```

 ## Service Account Credentials

 `drone-sops-gke` requires a Google service account and uses its [JSON credential file][service-account] to authenticate.

-This must be passed to the plugin under the target `service_account`.
+This must be passed to the plugin as an environment variable called `GOOGLE_APPLICATION_CREDENTIALS_JSON`.
+While this is a bit long, it better describes
+what's actually inside of there compared to the original name (`token`).

-The plugin infers the GCP project from the JSON credentials (`service_account`) and retrieves the GKE cluster credentials.
+If not specified via the `project` setting, the plugin also infers the GCP project from the JSON credentials (`service_account`) and retrieves the GKE cluster credentials.

 [service-account]: https://cloud.google.com/storage/docs/authentication#service_accounts